Ronald McNicoll: Military career

 During the Second World War, McNicoll saw active service in the Middle East and in Europe, including a period on exchange with the Supreme Headquarters Allied Expeditionary Force, helping to plan the D-Day landings.
 He was Mentioned in Despatches as a major of engineers while serving in the 6th Division.

 After the war, he was steadily promoted.
 As a temporary brigadier he briefly served during the Korean War deploying with the Australian Ancillary Unit in March 1953.
 He undertook a number of different staff appointments including Chief Engineer of Eastern Command and Engineer-in-Chief, Army Headquarters.
 He eventually reaching the rank of major general before retiring from the military in 1964.
 He later wrote three volumes of the Royal Australian Engineers corps history, covering the periods from colonial Australia to the Second World War.
 He was appointed a Commander of the Order of the British Empire in 1957, and a Member of the Order of Australia in 1982.
-He died on 18 September 1996.
+He died on 18 September 1996, just three days after turning ninety.